 Magical World of Ferns

-- Proper disposal of the garbage and waste while you are on tour is a must.
+- Proper disposal of garbage and food waste is a must on tour.
 In wildlife sanctuaries, carry back all non-degradable litter such as empty bottles, tins, plastic bags etc. They must be disposed in municipal dustbins only.

-- The golden rule is to try to support the local people.
-You can do it by buying the locally made eco-friendly products like handicrafts and organic farm products.
+- The golden rule is to try to support local communities by buying locally made eco-friendly products like handicrafts and organic farm products.

 - Observe the sanctity of holy sites, temples and local cultures.
 By being interactive and respectful to local culture, you can gain a lot of information.

 - Respect people’s privacy while taking photographs.
 Ask for prior permission before taking a photograph.
-Use flash-less camera in wildlife parks as it may disturb the animals.
+Use flash-less camera in wildlife parks as bright light disturbs animals.

 - Cut noise pollution.
 Do not blare aloud radios, tape recorders or other electronic entertainment equipment in nature resorts, sanctuaries and wildlife parks.